TrueeGritt/software-tester-portfolio/README.md

 ## Courses

-__Robot Framework Test Automation, Levels 1-4__
+__Get Real Time exposure on Load Testing with the most popular open source Performance Testing tool – Jmeter__
-*online courses by [Bryan Lamb](https://www.udemy.com/user/bryanl/), Udemy*
+*online courses by [Bryan Lamb] https://www.udemy.com/course/learn-jmeter-from-scratch-performance-load-testing-tool/learn/lecture/2285830?start=15#overview, Udemy*
-An intensive course in test automation with Robot Framework.
+An intensive course in Apche jmeter.
 [Link to the certificate of the Level 1]()
 *Level 2-4 in progress*